ppaschos/ciconnect-portal-markdowns/www.ci-connect.net/signup_content/signup_modal.md

-Your use of CMS Connect shall imply acceptance of the following agreement:

-`
-I have read and agree to the terms and conditions of the WLCG Computing Grid Acceptable Use Policy.
-`

-By registering with the Virtual Organization (the "VO") as a GRID user you shall be deemed to accept these conditions of use:
+By registering as a user you declare that you have read, understood and will abide by the following conditions of use:

-1) You shall only use the GRID to perform work, or transmit or store data consistent with the stated goals and policies of the VO of which you are a member and in compliance with these conditions of use.
+1) You shall only use the resources/services to perform work, or transmit or store data consistent with the stated goals, policies and conditions of use as defined by the body or bodies granting you access.

+2) You shall provide appropriate acknowledgement of support or citation for your use of the resources/services provided as required by the body or bodies granting you access.

-2) You shall not use the GRID for any unlawful purpose and not (attempt to) breach or circumvent any GRID administrative or security controls.
-You shall respect copyright and confidentiality agreements and protect your GRID credentials (e.g. private keys, passwords), sensitive data and files.
+3) You shall not use the resources/services for any purpose that is unlawful and not (attempt to) breach or circumvent any administrative or security controls.

+4) You shall respect intellectual property and confidentiality agreements.

+5) You shall protect your access credentials (e.g. private keys or passwords).

+6) You shall keep all your registered information correct and up to date.

-3) You shall immediately report any known or suspected security breach or misuse of the GRID or GRID credentials to the incident reporting locations specified by the VO and to the relevant credential issuing authorities.
+7) You shall immediately report any known or suspected security breach or misuse of the resources/services or access credentials to the specified incident reporting locations and to the relevant credential issuing authorities.

-4) Use of the GRID is at your own risk.
-There is no guarantee that the GRID will be available at any time or that it will suit any purpose.
+8) You use the resources/services at your own risk.
+There is no guarantee that the resources/services will be available at any time or that their integrity or confidentiality will be preserved or that they will suit any purpose.

-5) Logged information, including information provided by you for registration purposes, shall be used for administrative, operational, accounting, monitoring and security purposes only.
-This information may be disclosed to other organizations anywhere in the world for these purposes.
-Although efforts are made to maintain confidentiality, no guarantees are given.
+9) You agree that logged information, including personal data provided by you for registration purposes, may be used for administrative, operational, accounting, monitoring and security purposes.

+10) You agree that this logged information may be disclosed to other authorised participants via secured mechanisms, only for the same purposes and only as far as necessary to provide the services.

-6) The Resource Providers, the VOs and the GRID operators are entitled to regulate and terminate access for administrative, operational and security purposes and you shall immediately comply with their instructions.
+11) You agree that the body or bodies granting you access and resource/service providers are entitled to regulate, suspend or terminate your access without prior notice and without compensation, within their domain of authority, and you shall immediately comply with their instructions.

-7) You are liable for the consequences of any violation by you of these conditions of use.
+12) You are liable for the consequences of your violation of any of these conditions of use, which may include but are not limited to the reporting of your violation to your home institute and, if the activities are thought to be illegal, to appropriate law enforcement agencies.

-## VO Acceptable Use Policy For CMS
-This Acceptable Use Policy applies to all members of the CMS Virtual Organisation, hereafter referred to as the VO, with reference to use of the LCG/EGEE Grid infrastructure, hereafter referred to as the Grid.
-The CMS Collaboration owns and gives authority to this policy.
-The goal of the VO is to allow members of the CMS collaboration to perform all the computing activities relevant for the CMS experiment and the analysis of the data collected by it.
-Members and Managers of the VO agree to be bound by the Grid Acceptable Usage Rules, VO Security Policy and other relevant Grid Policies, and to use the Grid only in the furtherance of the stated goal of the VO.
+These policies are derived from EGI Document 2623-v4